AdesisNetlife/croak/README.md

 - Support for global located Gruntfiles
 - Support to link node gruntfile-like specific package
 - Extends or overwrites global Gruntfile from local configuration
-- Provides the same Grunt API and CLI (things do not gonna change too much)
+- Provides the same Grunt API and CLI (things don't gonna change too much)
 - Customizes Grunt execution options from a config file (future `.gruntrc`)
 - You do not need local node packages installed in order to run Grunt